Index01/TensorFlowYolo/README.md

 #### Getting started

-Clone, build and install Tensorflow v1.3.0 or above before you clone this repo.
+Build and install Tensorflow v1.3.0 or above before you clone this repo.

 ```
 source [your virtual env]